• Skip to primary navigation

 Colorado Physical Therapy CEU Requirements

-The Continuing Professional Development (CPD) program entails the following: The licensee shall complete the Reflective Self-Assessment Tool (RSAT) once per 2- year renewal period.
-A licensee shall use the Board approved form.
-The execution of a Learning Plan once per 2-year renewal period that is based upon the licensee’s Reflective Self-Assessment Tool (RSAT) or Assessment of Knowledge and Skills (AKS).
-A licensee shall use the Board approved form. ii.
-Accrual of 30 points of Professional Development Activities (PDA) per 2-year renewal period.
+“The Continuing Professional Development (CPD) program entails the following: The licensee shall complete the Reflective Self-Assessment Tool (RSAT) once per 2-year renewal period.
+A licensee shall use the Board-approved form.
+The licensee shall complete the Learning Plan once per 2-year renewal period using the Board-approved form.
+Accrual of 30 hours of Professional Development Activities (PDA) per 2-year renewal period.

-Professional Development Activities (PDA) Professional Development Activities must be relevant to the licensee’s practice as a physical therapist and pertinent to his/her Learning Plan.
-The Board will not pre- 19 approve specific courses or providers.
-The licensee shall determine which activities and topics will meet his/her Learning Plan, and select an appropriate provider.
+“Professional Development Activities (PDA) must be relevant to the licensee’s practice as a physical therapist and pertinent to the licensee’s Learning Plan.
+The Board will not pre-approve specific courses or providers.
+The licensee shall determine which activities and topics will meet their Learning Plan, and select an appropriate provider.

 Connecticut Physical Therapy CEU Requirements